How to Find a Good Upholstery Shop

 Seams should be stitched so tightly that it is hard to see the threads.
 Welting, the decorative, fabric-covered cord often used around cushions, arms, and seatbacks, should be smooth and even.
 The best approach is to cut the fabric for welting on the bias, so that fabric threads run at an angle to the cord.

 A stripe, a vine in a floral pattern, or any other distinct line should flow from the top of the seatback, across the cushions, and down the front of the frame and skirt.
-There should be no more than a half inch of irregularity.
 Patterns should be used symmetrically; if there is a stripe down the center of the right arm, there should be one at the same place on the left arm.
 Major elements, such as a large flower, should be centered on the seatback or cushions.
 It takes skill and time to match patterns.
-Also, because material with large patterns needs substantially more fabric to do the job properly, shops may make compromises.
+Also, because material with large patterns means using substantially more fabric to do the job properly, shops may make compromises.

-Among shops that meet your quality standards, find one that offers good prices.
+Among shops that meet your quality standards, find one with good prices.

 As long as you can provide a good description of the piece, and the name and style number of the fabric you want, you usually can shop for price by calling upholsterers.
 When comparing prices, ask exactly what is included.
 Depending on the shop, the quoted price might or might not include—